daherb/corpus-services-ng/doc/How_to_use.md

 OR

-*-n* use this parameter if you don't want a curation folder with EXMARaLDA error list to be created
+*-n* use this parameter if you do not want a curation folder with an EXMARaLDA error list to be created

 Only use one of the following: